-Employers of graduates include Newsweek magazine, RR Donnelley, TanaSeybert, AOL-Time-Warner, Condé Nast Publications, Young & Rubicam Advertising Agency, The New York Times, Arlington Press, Quad Graphics and Quebecor World.
+Employers of graduates include Newsweek magazine, RR Donnelley, Rolling Press, AOL-Time-Warner, Condé Nast Publications, Young & Rubicam Advertising Agency, The New York Times, Arlington Press, Quad Graphics and Quebecor World.

-Graduates of the Graphic Arts Advertising Production Management AAS degree program will be able to:

-- 1. Obtain entry-level employment in the graphic communications industry by demonstrating proficiency in desktop publishing, digital imaging and vector art using graphic arts prepress production software applications such as Quark, InDesign, Photoshop and Illustrator. - 2.
-Find production solutions to problems in estimating, quality assurance and fundamentals of production management. - 3.
-Use knowledge-base and skill-set to assist in production staff responsibilities. - 4.
-Enter an advanced baccalaureate degree program in the graphic communications field.
+Graduates of the Graphic Arts Advertising Production Management AAS degree program are prepared to obtain entrylevel employment in the graphic communications industry as assistant production managers, customer service representatives, assistant desktop publishing operators, graphic arts sales persons, imaging and scanning operators and assistant prepress technicians.
+They will have profiency in desktop publishing, digital imaging and vector art using graphic arts prepress production software applications such as Quark, InDesign, Photoshop and Illustrator.
+As production staff members they will use their knowledge base and skill-sets to help develop production solutions to problems in estimating, quality assurance and fundamentals of production management.
+They will also be qualified to enter a baccalaureate degree program in the graphic communications field.